SpinboxDigital/CriticalCameoBraveTailor/Problems/README.md

 You're minding your own business on a ship at sea when the overboard alarm goes off!
 You rush to see if you can help.
 Apparently, someone tripped and accidentally sent the keys flying into the ocean!

 As the submarine drops below the surface of the ocean, it automatically performs a sonar sweep of the nearby sea floor.
-On a small screen, the sonar sweep report (your puzzle input) appears: each line is a measurement of the sea floor depth as the sweep looks further and further away from the submarine.
+On a small screen, the sonar sweep report (your problem input) appears: each line is a measurement of the sea floor depth as the sweep looks further and further away from the submarine.

 For example, suppose you had the following report: